rkarwankar/team-memory-bot/readme.md

-# Team Knowledge Memory Bot 🧠💬
+# Team Memory Bot 🧠💬

 A Discord bot that captures, stores, and retrieves team knowledge using Mem0 AI for persistent memory storage.